Coskon/coskmusicbot/README.md

 - And more...

 ## Recently added
+- Queue changed, now with buttons to go to different pages, shuffle and reverse the queue.
+- New command: `reverse`, reverses the queue.
 - New command: `download [number]`, gives the link to download the current playing song (or the song specified with "number").
 - Modified the command `chords`, now adding `-t [semitones]` to the query will traspose the chords.
 - Play from file attachment(s): When using the `play` or `fastplay` commands, appart from the url/query, you can now attach audio files to the message (if it doesn't play then it's probably a incompatibility issue, though it seems to accept a lot).
 They will be added to queue in order of attachment, and they will be added first, before the url/query is processed.